ben-j-c/linux-systems-project-base/README.md

 ```
 sudo apt install libbsd-dev
 ```
-5. Run `make all` or `make debug` for release and debug images respectively
+5. Run `make executable`, `make tests`, or `make all` to build the project executalbe, run the tests, or do both.
+To build with optimizations and without debug symbols use `make ...
+RELEASE=1`